niplav/site/daygame_cost_benefit.md

 one be doing instead?
-One could dream of daygamers instead cultivating friendships, learning languages or instruments and meditating, and while that could certainly sometimes be the case, a lot of that time would also be spent on mindlessly browsing the internet, watching series or doing other things that aren't terribly fulfilling or valuable.
+One could dream of daygamers instead cultivating friendships, learning languages or instruments and meditating, and while that could certainly sometimes be the case, a lot of that time would also be spent on mindlessly browsing the internet, watching netflix or doing other things that aren't terribly fulfilling or valuable.
 Economists often assume that the opportunity cost of an activity to be the money one could have earned with a minimum wage job during that time<!--TODO: